-Windows (.bat)
+- Windows (.bat)

-By default the command line interface produces batch files.
+- By default, the command line interface produces batch files.

-• Ant (.xml)
+- Ant (.xml)

 Click Ant (.xml) if you want the command line interface to produce XML files by default.
+Once you configure new defaults, click Apply.

 See Generating Command Line Scripts for more information.